brcnitk/IPv6-Deployment-Workshop/MIPv6/README.md

 ```
 ip a
 ```
-9. Ping from one interface to other to check the reachability.
+9. Ping from one interface to another to check the reachability.
-10. Start the mip6d by the following order:
+10. Start the mip6d in the following order:
 - Correspondence Node
 - Home Agent
 - Mobile Node